 Thank you for your desire to join the Latino Medical Student Association.
-Please select the appropriate membership that best applies to you.
-To join our regional listserv, please sign up here.
+Below are our membership categories:

-- Medical Students: For students matriculating to allopathic and osteopathic medical programs.
+- Medical Students: For matriculated students of allopathic and osteopathic medical programs.

 - Premedical: For pre-medical students, those students involved in health related studies (Pre-health students), and post-baccalaureate students.